donkyduck/ScottishFold-on-Edge/README.md

 <tr>
 <td>

 ScottisFold is a framework of the IoT devices classification empowered by machine learning (ML) algorithms.
-We embrance the
+We embrace the power of Catboost, a Categorical Boosting algorithm, to accelerate the classification and improve its accuracy.